sst/guide/_chapters/setup-error-logging-in-serverless.md

 - **Log API request info**

   We initialize our debugger by calling `init()`.
-We log the API request info, including the path parameters, querystring parameters, and request body.
+We log the API request info, including the path parameters, query string parameters, and request body.
 We do so using our internal `debug()` method.

 - **Log Lambda timeouts**

   If your code takes long to run and it reaches the timeout value for the Lambda function, the function will timeout.
 By default, this value is set to 6s.
 When this happens, we won't get a chance to handle it in our debugger.
 To get around this, we can find out how much time there is left in the current execution by calling `context.getRemainingTimeInMillis()`.
 This is an internal Lambda function.
 We then create a timer that will automatically print our log message 100ms before the Lambda times out.

-  Note there could be false positives where the Lambda finishes executing within the last 100ms of the execution time.
+  Note, there could be false positives where the Lambda finishes executing within the last 100ms of the execution time.
 But that should be a very rare event.

   Finally, we cancel this timer in the case where the Lambda function completed execution within the timeout.